Disability and Social Services in Serbia

 The program utlizes the city of Belgrade, the University of Belgrade and a number of program centers and institutions in and around Belgrade to provide students with background of Serbian hisory and culture throughout its 2300-year history of being destroyed and rebuilt countless times, with additional fieldtrips to further student understanding of the academic content and the history and culture of Serbia and the surrounding region.

 Students will gain an understanding of the nature of social services in post-communist settings, as well as the nature and challenges of services for people with disabilities in Serbia specifically.
 Students will intern with two different social service agency placements for a minimum of 14 days each, meeting with the program director weekly for individual clinical supervision discussions based on their observations and experiences.
 The program director will also visit and observe students routinely at placements throughout the entire program.

 - Course load: one, 3-credit course

 - Temple students who successfully complete (with a C- or better) credit-bearing coursework worth at least three semester hours in an approved summer or semester study abroad program with a minimum stay abroad of 28-days will satisfy the World Society (GG) requirement.

 The program utlizes the city of Belgrade, the University of Belgrade and a number of program centers and institutions in and around Belgrade to provide students with background of Serbian hisory and culture throughout its 2300-year history of being destroyed and rebuilt countless times.
 The program will also include one field trip to Sarajevo, Bosnia and Herzegovina which will involve program observations with a program for underpriviledged children, as well as an equine therapy program.
 There will be ample time for students to experience the culture of Sarajevo, too.

-Dr. Bryan McCormick of Temple University’s Department of Rehabilitation Sciences will direct the program, supervise internship placements and teach the course.
+Dr. Bryan McCormick of Temple University’s Department of Health and Rehabilitation Sciences will direct the program, supervise internship placements and teach the course.